 “To support learning,” came the stock reply.

 “Well… in a way, yes,” she was on shaky ground and she knew it.

 “Which would make you Sales.”

 “I just want to get this straight: Sales sells the dream and Customer Support services the nightmare,” I articulated for her benefit.
-“And will we be running any kind of loyalty schemes because I’ve just thought of one: students could redeem their SAT scores for Nectar Points.”
+“And will we be running any kind of loyalty schemes because I’ve just thought of one: students could redeem their SAT scores for Air Miles.”

-Having successfully checked-in, I then retired to The Wellness Hub (that’s a Waiting Room to you and me) where I was faced with that age-old dilemma: where to sit so that no one would disturb or infect me while I tried to guess their affliction.
+Having successfully checked in, I then retired to The Wellness Hub (that’s a Waiting Room to you and me) where I was faced with that age-old dilemma: where to sit so that no one would disturb or infect me while I tried to guess their affliction.
 We all play it, if not in a doctor’s office, then certainly in car parks whenever we observe what appear to be able-bodied drivers emerging from vehicles displaying a Disabled Parking Permit.
-Laverne’s the best at it.
+My friend, Laverne, is the best at it.

 “What do we think of this one?” she asked in town last week.

 “I wish yours was,” Laverne scowled at her in the rear-view mirror.
 “Definitely upper respiratory… I’ve got it!” she smacked the dashboard in triumph. ”’Pneumothorax!”

 “Oh, I loved her in Pulp Fiction,” Alison brightened, before frowning again.
 “I didn’t know she was disabled though.”